 You can teach your kids a passion for gardening and respect for Mother Nature by getting them involved in gardening at a young age.
 The flora and fauna in the garden are fascinating to watch and can be of great educational value to a curious child.
 Nurture their budding interest by keeping the focus on fun.
 There are all sorts of amazing and wonderful projects to do at any age, below a few suggestions.
-Click on highlighted text for a detailed project sheet.

 Children this age are curious and like to engage in simple pastimes such as digging a hole and pouring water into it.
 They are also drawn to small creatures such as bugs, worms and colourful butterflies, and like to collect and touch.
 Encourage them to potter around your garden, to explore plants and their shapes and sizes, and teach them where plants come from and how they grow from seed to a plant.